-Warnings given to a fighter's corner count against the Kickboxer
+Warnings given to a fighter's corner count against the kickboxer.

-A referee may, without stopping the fight, give a caution to a Kickboxer at any moment.
-If they want to give a warning to a Kickboxer, they must stop the fight and announce the offence.
-They will show it to the three judges, pointing with their finger to the Kickboxer at fault.
+A referee may, without stopping the fight, give a caution to a kickboxer at any moment.
+If he wants to give a warning to a kickboxer, he will stop the fight and announce the offence.
+He will show it to the three judges, pointing with his finger to the kickboxer at fault.
 The following actions are considered fouls:

-- Punching below the belt, hooking, tripping, and hitting with knees or elbows. - Butting with the head, shoulders, forearms and elbows, strangling the opponent, crushing the face with arm or elbow, pushing back the opponent; - Hitting with open gloves, with the inside of the gloves, with a wrist. - Hitting the opponent's back, particularly on the nape of their neck, head and kidneys. - Lying down, wrestling or not fighting at all - Grabbing - Holding - Attacking an opponent who is on the floor or getting up - Clinching without any reason - Hitting while hooking the opponent, or pulling the opponent into the blow. - Hooking or holding the opponent's arm or putting an arm underneath the arm of the opponent. - Suddenly lowering one's head below opponent's belt in a way that would be dangerous for the latter. - Using artificial means for a passive defence and falling down intentionally, in order to avoid a blow. - Using insulting and aggressive language during a round. - Refusing to withdraw after the order "BREAK". - Trying to land a blow on the opponent immediately after a "BREAK" order and before withdrawing. - Assailing or insulting the referee at any time - When a warning for a particular foul has been administered for example a clinch - Inappropriate behaviours of a coach or coach assistant
+- Punching below the belt, tripping, and hitting with knees or elbows. - Butting with the head, shoulders, forearms and elbows, strangling the opponent, crushing his face with arm or elbow, pushing back the opponent; - Hitting with open gloves, with the inside of the gloves, with a wrist. - Hitting the opponent's back, particularly on the nape of his neck, head and kidneys. - Lying down, wrestling or not fighting at all - Grabbing - Holding - Attacking an opponent who is on the floor on getting up - Clinching without any reason - Hitting while hooking the opponent, or pulling the opponent into the blow. - Hooking or holding opponent's arm or putting an arm underneath the arm of the opponent. - Suddenly lowering one's head below opponent's belt in a way that would be dangerous for the latter. - Using artificial means for a passive defence and falling down intentionally, in order to avoid a blow. - Using insulting and aggressive language during a round. - Refusing to withdraw after the order "BREAK". - Trying to land a blow on the opponent immediately after a "BREAK" order and before withdrawing.